vakila/automerge.github.io/docs/cookbook/real-time.md

 **Connecting**

-Every peer need it's own sync state.
+Every connection to a peer need its own sync state.
 You can initialize a new sync state using `initSyncState()`.

 ```js
 syncStates[peerId][docId] = Automerge.initSyncState()